-Many of us have been there before: “I want to start saving, but I don’t have enough money left over each month to save.”
-The key to making this goal a reality?
-Save before you even get a chance to spend.
-It’s an idea also known as “pay yourself first.”
+Many Americans have been there before: “I want to start saving, but I don’t have enough money or any extra cash left over each month.”
+The key to making your savings goal a reality?
+Save money before you even get a chance to spend it!
+Manage your cash flow with a savings plan idea known as “pay yourself first.”

 Determine If Saving Can Be Your Priority

-It’s usually possible to make room for saving somewhere in your budget, but there are times where it might not make sense to prioritize saving.
-For example, if you’re busy tackling debt from a high-interest credit card or student loan, it can save you more in the long run to prioritize debt repayment over saving.
+It’s usually possible to set aside some money for saving somewhere in your personal finance budget, but there are times where it might not make sense to prioritize saving.
+For example, if you’re busy tackling debt from a high-interest credit card or student loan, it can save you more in the long run to prioritize credit card debt repayment over saving.
 However, this doesn’t mean you can’t start saving.
 Getting started now can help make saving a habit going forward.

-An emergency fund works best when given its own savings account, separate from other accounts where the money could be accidentally spent.
-Most financial experts recommend you have a minimum of three months of living expenses in your emergency fund.
+An emergency fund is exactly what it sounds like: when you set aside a certain amount of money when possible for unexpected or “rainy day” expenses, such as mechanic or vet bills.
+An emergency fund works best when given its own savings account, separate from other bank accounts.
+Most financial experts recommend you have a minimum of 3 months of living expenses in your emergency fund.
 Living expenses include everything from utilities to food to mortgage or rent.
 While that may sound daunting, start with a goal of $1,000 and watch it grow over time.

-In addition to standard savings accounts and IRAs, you can give your savings an extra boost with Money Market Savings Accounts and Certificates.
-Money Market Savings Accounts give you back more as you put more in, as larger deposits equal better dividend rates.
+In addition to standard savings accounts and IRAs, you can give your savings an extra boost with money market savings accounts and certificates.
+You could earn more with a money market savings account since you typically deposit more money in them and larger deposits can equal better dividend rates.
 Certificates let you choose longer terms to earn higher rates, helping your savings grow with you.
-Not a member yet?
-You can get a competitive-rate savings account by becoming a member today.